How To Write Tests

 Note the #[test] annotation: this attribute indicates this is a test function, so the test runner knows to treat this function as a test.
 We might also have non-test functions to help set up common scenarios or perform common operations, so we always need to indicate which functions are tests.

-The example function body uses the assert! macro, which contains the result of adding 2 and 2, equals 4.
+The example function body uses the assert_eq! macro, which contains the result of adding 2 and 2, which equals 4.
 This assertion serves as an example of the format for a typical test.
-We'll explain in more detail how assert! works later in this chapter.
+We'll explain in more detail how assert_eq! works later in this chapter.
 Let’s run it to see that this test passes.

-The scarb cairo-test command runs all tests found in our project, and shows the following output:
+The scarb test command runs all tests found in our project, and shows the following output:

 It’s possible to mark a test as ignored so it doesn’t run in a particular instance; we’ll cover that in the Ignoring Some Tests Unless Specifically Requested section later in this chapter.
 Because we haven’t done that here, the summary shows 0 ignored.
-We can also pass an argument to the scarb cairo-test command to run only a test whose name matches a string; this is called filtering and we’ll cover that in the Running Single Tests section.
-We also haven’t filtered the tests being run, so the end of the summary shows 0 filtered out.
+We can also pass an argument to the scarb test command to run only a test whose name matches a string; this is called filtering and we’ll cover that in the Running Single Tests section.
+Since we haven’t filtered the tests being run, the end of the summary shows 0 filtered out.

 Let’s start to customize the test to our own needs.
 First change the name of the it_works function to a different name, such as exploration, like so: